jn9he/jn9he/README.md

 You can connect with me on [linkedIn](linkedin.com/joshuanghe)

-or contact me via my email -> jreg.nghe@outlook.com
+or via my email -> jreg.nghe@outlook.com